-The Group is managed on a day-to-day basis by its Executive Committee, which comprises the Issuer's President and Chief Executive Officer and his direct reports, namely the Chief Financial Officer, six Senior Vice Presidents, one of which is responsible of the Technology, two of which are responsible for the Group's business lines (Travel Channels/Airlines and Hospitality), and the remaining three of which manage the corporate functions (Corporate Strategy, General Counsel and People & Culture).
-The Executive Committee is supported by one additional Senior Vice President and approximately 201 Vice Presidents and Directors.
+The Group is managed on a day-to-day basis by its Executive Committee, which comprises the Issuer's President and Chief Executive Officer and his direct reports, namely the Chief Financial Officer ("CFO")3, six Senior Vice Presidents, one of which is responsible of the Technology, two of which are responsible for the Group's business lines (Travel Channels/Airlines and Hospitality), and the remaining three of which manage the corporate functions (Corporate Strategy, General Counsel and People & Culture).
+The Executive Committee is supported by approximately 225 Vice Presidents and Directors.